Learners Today, Leaders Tomorrow

 We believe:

-• that we bear witness to the person and the gospel of Jesus Christ as He is understood in the Roman Catholic tradition and seek to nurture in our students a lifelong relationship with God.
+• Bishop Loughlin Memorial High School believes that it bears witness to the person and the Gospel of Jesus Christ as He is understood in the Roman Catholic tradition and seeks to nurture in its students a lifelong relationship with God.

-• that as ambassadors of Jesus Christ we are called to minister to our students, helping them to discover their unique gifts and inspiring them to share those gifts with others.
+• BLMHS believes that in being ambassadors of Jesus Christ, its administration, faculty and staff are called to minister to its students and help them both to discover and share their unique talents with others.

-• that we appropriately challenge our students to actualize their potential through our educational program.
+• BLMHS believes it appropriately challenges its student to actualize their potential through diversified educational offerings.

-• that we provide a safe learning environment for our students to take educational risks.
+• BLMHS believes that it provides a safe learning environment for its students to take educational risks.

 Adapted from original material created by the Brothers of Christian Schools, District of San Francisco. www.delasalle.org Used with permission.